 Family Service at 11am on the first Sunday of the month, plus particularly child-friendly occasions to be found on the relevant web page (see Services).
 We have an area on the north side with soft toys, colouring books and other books

-Opening Times: Madron Church is open in winter months on Friday mornings between 10:30am and 12:00pm and Saturday mornings between 10:00am and 12:00pm.
+Opening Times: The church is usually open on Friday mornings between 10:00am and 12:00pm.
 From July to September we are also open on Tuesday, Wednesday and Thursday afternoons between 2:00pm and 4:00pm.
-In any case a key may be obtained from the Rectory (if you can find someone in – sorry.
-I’m often there between 1 and 2pm).
-Please feel free to email an enquiry to avoid disappointment.

 We have a hall in Heamoor, attached to St Thomas Church, which is available for regular bookings at only £10 per session.
 Ring or email Caroline ( 01736 369123 or firstname.lastname@example.org) to make an appointment to look at what’s on offer by way of toilets and kitchen facilities.